8x Conference Coach of the Year (1991, '94, 2001, '04, '08, 2010, '11, '14)

 5x NSCAA New England Coach of the Year (1985, '86, '88, 1994, 2004)

 Since taking the reigns in 1985 when BU rolled to a 14-4-1 record and a bid in the NCAA tournament, Roberts has established the BU men's soccer program as one of the elite in the nation.
-Ranking 11th in the nation among active coaches in victories, Roberts has guided the Terriers to a 307-154-70 (.644) overall record.
+Ranking 11th in the nation among active coaches in victories, Roberts has posted an overall record of 331-176-79 (.632).

-In 2008 with the seventh-best strength of schedule in the nation, BU finished 12-6-3 and advanced to the second round of the NCAAs after knocking off Fairleigh Dickinson at home.
+With the seventh-best strength of schedule in the nation in 2008, BU finished 12-6-3 and advanced to the second round of the NCAAs after knocking off Fairleigh Dickinson at home.
 A late second-half goal by eventual College Cup participant St. John's snapped a 10-game unbeaten streak for the Terriers, who finished the year with a RPI rating of 20.

 Under Roberts' direction, the Terriers have appeared in 13 NCAA tournaments, advancing past the first round seven times.
 During the 1985 season, the Terriers reached the national quarterfinals.
 In 1988, 1990, 1993, 1994, 2004 and 2008, the Terriers won their first-round matches before being eliminated in the second round.

-BU has enjoyed similar success in the America East men's soccer championship during Roberts' tenure.
-The Terriers won five straight conference titles in the 1990s and, during that stretch, had a 10-game tournament winning streak.
-In the 23-year history of the postseason competition, BU has advanced to the finals nine times and boasts an overall record of 16-7-6 (.655).
+BU has enjoyed similar success in conference tournaments during Roberts' tenure.
+The Terriers won five straight titles in the 1990s and, during that stretch, had a 10-game tournament winning streak.
+Dating back to 1989, BU has advanced to the finals 10 times, including the 2014 title game in which it fell in overtime, and boasts an overall record of 17-9-6 (.625).

 One of the highlights of Roberts' career came in 1994 when the Terriers posted a 16-0-1 regular-season record, making them the only undefeated team in the nation.
 The season opened with a stunning 3-2 upset win over No. 1 ranked and eventual national champion University of Virginia.
 The Terriers set seven team records and finished the regular-season ranked first.
 They ended the year with a 19-1-1 (.929) mark, including a first-round win in the NCAAs.